thachck/tube.vim/README.md

                                                   setting.
 ```

-**You can see some useful examples of function injection further in the ducumentation**
+You can see some useful examples of function injection further in the ducumentation.

 ### Aliasing
 ```